COGS18/COGS18.github.io/_build/materials/02-JupyterNotebooks.md

 - I've asked about the waitlist
     - I have not heard back.
     - I'll talk to our staff later today, but I have no updates as of now.
+- Survey completed by Sunday (11:59 PM) for EC

 # Jupyter Notebooks

 - Markdown
 - code cells
 - kernel
+- variables

 <div class="alert alert-success">
 Jupyter notebooks are a way to combine executable code, code outputs, and text into one connected file.